Responding to your requests we have tried to make the website easier to navigate.

-- A GP referral explanatory letter with full details of the condition the patient is being referred for plus relevant medical history (eg. ECG, bloods & histology reports etc)
+- A health professional referral explanatory letter with full details of the condition the patient is being referred for, plus relevant medical history (eg. ECG, bloods & histology reports etc).

 - A copy of a letter received from the relevant DHB declining surgery / an appointment dated within 6 months of referral to ARCH

-All patients over the age of 60 likely to be given a general anaesthetic should also have had a recent ECG.
+All patients over 60 years of age who are likely to require a general anaesthetic should also have had a recent ECG.

-In addition and to assist in the assessment process of patients likely proceed to surgery the Pre operative questionnaire and Pre admission record can be downloaded to be completed by either patient or health professional, then forwarded
+To assist in the assessment process of patients likely proceed to surgery, please include the Pre operative questionnaire and Pre admission record, both of which can be downloaded and completed by either the patient or a health professional.

 ASA stands for American Society of Anaesthesiologists.
 New Zealand Anaesthetists have adopted the ASA system for classifying the pre-operative physical status of patients.